Four square

-Four square (also called handball, champ, four squares or box ball) is a global sport played on a square court divided by two perpendicular lines into four identical boxes creating four squares labelled 1–4 or A–D.
+Four square (also called Four Squares or box ball) is a sport played on a square court divided by two perpendicular lines into four identical boxes creating four squares labelled 1–4 or A–D.

-Four square is a popular game at elementary schools with little required equipment, almost no setup, and short rounds of play that can be ended at any time.
+Four square is a popular game at primary schools with little required equipment, almost no setup, and short rounds of play that can be ended at any time.
 The game also has a large following for adults in many communities.

 History

 Four square dates to at least the 1950s.
 A game called four square is mentioned in newspapers in the northeastern United States at least as far back as the 1950s, but the rules are not explained.
 A 1953 teacher's manual describes four square with the same rules used today.
 However, it is possible this game could have evolved from "Jeu de paume", a game popular in France as early as the twelfth century.